 Then, launch the tool and navigate to ‘org/gnome/shell/extensions/dash-to-dock‘.
 Scroll down and you’ll find the toggle icon for ‘multi-monitor’ support.

 2. Enable GNOME Top Bar on Multiple Monitors:

 The Top bar is one of the core GNOME components.
 It does not provide option to toggle multi-monitor support.
 However, a third-party Gnome extension can do the trick!

 For Ubuntu 21.04, Ubuntu 20.04, Debian 11 with GNOME 3.38 and earlier version, this open-source project adds ability to enable multi-monitor support.

 1.)
 Firstly, open terminal by searching from the overview screen and run command to install the chrome-gnome-shell package:

 sudo apt install chrome-gnome-shell

 2.)
-Next, go to the extension web page and turn on the slider icon to install it:
+Next, go to the extension web page and use the ON/OFF switch to install it: